 A transfer on death (TOD) account.
 By placing a TOD* designation on your brokerage or investment account, that account will be paid over to one or more persons or charities after your lifetime.
 It is not necessary for the TOD designation to transfer all of the account solely to charity—you can designate a certain percentage of the account.
 With a TOD account, the beneficiary you name has no rights to the funds until after your lifetime.
 Until that time, you are free to use the money in the brokerage account, to change the beneficiary or to close the account.

 A gift in your will or living trust.
 If you aren't ready to give up these assets during your lifetime, a gift of securities through your will or living trust allows you the flexibility to change your mind at any time.
 You can continue to receive dividends and participate in shareholder votes, and the securities are still yours if you need them for other expenses.
-In as little as one sentence you can ensure that your support for Bowdoin continues after your lifetime and that your estate will benefit from a charitable estate tax deduction.
+In as little as one sentence you can ensure that your support for Bowdoin continues after your lifetime.

 A charitable remainder trust.
 Highly appreciated securities are one of the best ways to fund a charitable remainder trust.
 You may be reluctant to sell such assets directly because of the tax you would pay on the gain; however, if the assets were transferred to a charitable remainder trust, the assets can be sold without incurring the capital gains tax.
 The trustee can then reinvest the proceeds in order to secure a higher current income yield.